viraj-nikam/canvas/readme.md

 ## Updates

 Canvas loosely follows [Semantic Versioning](https://semver.org/) and increments versions as `MAJOR.MINOR.PATCH` numbers
+- Major versions _can contain breaking changes_, so follow the [upgrade guide](.github/UPGRADE.md) for a step-by-step breakdown
-- A major or minor version _can contain breaking changes_, so follow the [upgrade guide](.github/UPGRADE.md) for a step-by-step breakdown
+- Minor versions _can contain breaking changes_, so follow the [upgrade guide](.github/UPGRADE.md) for a step-by-step breakdown
 - Patch versions will remain backwards compatible, so you can safely update the package by following the steps below:

 You may update your Canvas installation using composer: